anaskhan206/anaskhan206/README.md

 ###

-<h3 align="lef">Hi 👋!
+<h3 align="cente">Hi 👋!
 My name is Anas Khan and I'm a Web Developer, from Pakistan.</h3>

 ###